Arica y Parinacota Region

 The Arica y Parinacota Region (Región de Arica y Parinacota /es/) is the northernmost of Chile's 16 first order administrative divisions.
 It comprises two provinces, Arica and Parinacota.
 It borders Peru's Department of Tacna to the north, Bolivia's La Paz and Oruro departments to the east and Chile's Tarapacá Region to the south.
 Arica y Parinacota is the 5th smallest, the 3rd least populous and the 6th least densely populated of the regions of Chile.
 Arica is the region's capital and largest city.

-The region was a former Peruvian province, which was occupied by Chile under the 1883 Treaty of Ancón at the close of the War of the Pacific, and then formally annexed in 1929 by the Treaty of Lima.
+The region was a former Peruvian department, which was occupied by Chile under the 1883 Treaty of Ancón at the close of the War of the Pacific, and then formally annexed in 1929 by the Treaty of Lima.
 Following annexation, Arica y Parinacota went through a process of forced acculturation known as Chilenization with the aim of creating a dominance of Chilean traditions and culture.

+History

+Its foundation is uncertain, as there is no consensus on the date of its establishment, nor are there historical documents that clearly attest to it.
+Its development was precarious until 1545, when the Indigenous man Diego Huallpa discovered in Potosí, the largest and richest silver mines of the New World.
+Arica became the natural port of Potosí for the export of silver, a fact reflected in its coat of arms.
+Owing to the silver shipments, the settlement was granted the title of city and came to be known at that time as La muy ilustre y Real Ciudad San Marcos de Arica (“The Very Illustrious and Royal City of San Marcos de Arica.”)
+From that point on, the city became the seat of one of the 77 corregimientos of the Viceroyalty of Peru, and its population reached 30,000 inhabitants.

+With the creation of the system of intendancies, Arica came to depend directly on the Intendancy of Arequipa.
+In 1823, the Province of Arica was created as part of the Department of Arequipa, within the Republic of Peru.
+In 1828, the capital of the province of Arica was moved from Arica to Tacna.
+In 1837, the province, together with the Province of Tarapacá, became part of the newly created Littoral Department, with its capital in Tacna.

+In 1855, Ramón Castilla, a native of Tarapacá, divided the Province of Tacna, within the Littoral Department into two provinces: Tacna and Arica.
+In 1857, the Department of Moquegua was created, comprising the provinces of Arica, Tacna, Moquegua, and Tarapacá, with Tacna as its capital.
+In 1868, the Littoral Province of Tarapacá was created, separating it from the Department of Moquegua.
+In 1875, the Littoral Province of Moquegua was created, with its capital in the city of Moquegua, and the Department of Moquegua was renamed the Department of Tacna.
+The Littoral Province of Tarapacá became the Department of Tarapacá in 1878, consisting of the provinces of Tarapacá and Iquique.